GraemeMalcolm/data-engineer/Instructions/Labs/04-Analyze-files-with-Spark.md

 ### Use Spark SQL in PySpark code

 The default language in Azure Synapse Studio notebooks is PySpark, which is a Spark-based Python runtime.
+Within this runtime, you can use the **spark.sql** library to embed Spark SQL syntax within your Python code, and work with SQL constructs such as tables and views.

 1. Add a new code cell to the notebook, and enter the following code in it: